JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-04-12-sbiobertresolve_icd9_en.md

       icd9_resolver])

-clinical_note = ["""A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus, associated with an acute hepatitis and obesity with a body mass index (BMI) of 33.5 kg/m2"""]
+clinical_note = ["""A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and type two diabetes mellitus, associated with an acute alcoholic hepatitis and obesity."""]

 data= spark.createDataFrame([clinical_note]).toDF('text')